vv9k/pkger/docs/src/edit.md

 Edit images and recipes by name:

 ```
-# This will open up the Dockerfile in the `centos8` image.
+# This will open up the Dockerfile in the `rocky` image.
-$ pkger edit image centos8
+$ pkger edit image rocky

 # This will open up the `recipe.yml` or `recipe.yaml` file in `pkger-simple` recipe directory
 $ pkger edit recipe pkger-simple